A Vegan Guide to eating out in Bude and the local area

 Bude’s only floating restaurant on Bude Canal with advance notice will offer a full vegan cream tea with dairy free spread and coconut cream.
 Known for their cakes, please call in advance for a vegan option to avoid disappointment.
 On their set menu jacket potato with beans or the vegetable ciabatta can be made suitable for vegans.
 Soya and oat milk are available for hot drinks and they have a separate fryer for chips.

 Lifes a Beach

 Looking over Summerleaze Beach the location is hard to beat.
-Food wise they currently have a pulled jackfruit in BBQ sauce under the burger section that comes with garlic veganaise and Rojak salad made up of crispy tofu, mango, pineapple, spinach and pine nuts in a malya dressing. a vegan curry with pilaf rice and chilli too.
-The have a separate fryer for chips and serve Old Mout Cider.
+Food wise they currently have pulled jackfruit in BBQ sauce in the burger section this comes with garlic veganaise and a Rojak salad made up of crispy tofu, mango, pineapple, spinach and pine nuts in a malya dressing.
+A vegan curry with pilaf rice and chilli too.
+The have a separate fryer for chips and they serve Old Mout Cider.
 For hot drinks soya, oat and almond milk are available.